Cobalt-chrome: Dental prosthetics

 Co-Cr alloy dentures and cast partial dentures have been commonly manufactured since 1929 due to lower cost and lower density compared to gold alloys; however, Co-Cr alloys tend to exhibit a higher modulus of elasticity and cyclic fatigue resistance, which are significant factors for dental prosthesis.
 The alloy is a commonly used as a metal framework for dental partials.
 A well known brand for this purpose is Vitallium.

+Cobalt-chromium alloys are increasingly processed by laser powder bed fusion (LPBF) for dental prosthetics, including crowns, bridges, and removable partial denture frameworks, offering improved dimensional accuracy and reduced manufacturing time compared to conventional lost-wax casting.

 Industry

 Due to mechanical properties such as high resistance to corrosion and wear, Co-Cr alloys (e.g., Stellites) are used in making wind turbines, engine components, and many other industrial/mechanical components where high wear resistance is needed.

 Co-Cr alloy is also very commonly used in fashion industry to make jewellery, especially wedding bands.

 Hazards

 Metals released from Co-Cr alloy tools and prosthetics may cause allergic reactions and skin eczema.
 Prosthetics or any medical equipment with high nickel mass percentage Co-Cr alloy should be avoided due to low biocompatibility, as nickel is the most common metal sensitizer in the human body.